 If your loved one refuses to get help for their addiction, you need to lovingly withdraw from them.
 Practice clear communication and implement healthy boundaries.
 Stop giving them money, stop letting them stay at your house rent-free, stop making excuses for them.
 Make it clear that you still love and care for them, but that they cannot take advantage of you.

 Remember that ultimately, you can only do so much.
 The addict will accept help when they are ready to acknowledge that they have a problem.

-If you have a loved one with an addiction, and are unsure of how to get through to them, contact our addiction recovery specialists at Blueprints for Recovery.
+If you have a loved one with an addiction, and are unsure of how to get through to them, contact our addiction recovery specialists at The PAC Program.
 We can help you get the support that you need for yourself and your loved one.